 FVTPL: Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVTPL.
-A gain or loss on a debt investment that is subsequently measured at FVTPL is recognised in profit or loss and presented net within "other gains/(losses)" in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at FVTPL is recognised in profit or loss and presented net within "fair value change of financial assets at fair value through profit or loss" in the period in which it arises.